mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 You can test the AI conversation agent via the Developer Tool > Actions page.

-{% image "/images/screenshot_camera_ai_2.png", "Testing the Google Generative AI conversation agent", "x-small", "Screenshot 2: Testing the Google Generative AI conversation agent" %}
+{% image "/images/screenshot_camera_ai_2.png", "Testing the Google Generative AI conversation agent", "small", "Screenshot 2: Testing the Google Generative AI conversation agent" %}

 Search the *Google Generative AI: Generate content* integration as shown in the screenshot and fill in the form with some test questions.
 Then click *Perform Action*.